ZhaojieL/HTE-data/README.md

 ## Overview of data

 We introduced the HTE 1 dataset for real world emotional VC testing evaluation.
-The dataset consists of 100 parallel utterances including 50 sales conversation utterances and 50 phonetically balanced sentences with an average duration of 5 seconds spoken by 6 native Japanese voice actors (3 males and 3 females).
+The dataset consists of 100 parallel utterances including 50 sales conversation utterances and 50 phonetically balanced sentences with an average duration of 5 seconds spoken by 6 native Japanese voice actors (3 males and 3 females).
 Each sentence is spoken with two scenarios: 1) acting as a salesperson who speaks in a high tension emotional voice, and 2) acting like a normal person who speaks in a neutral voice.
 Speech data are sampled at 16 kHz rate with 16 bits resolution.